What’s the Difference Between a Social Work Degree and a Human Services Degree?

 - Recommending and implementing improvements in the delivery of existing services.

 - Adjusting human services programs to meet the community’s changing needs.

-With MS in Human and Social Services degree specializations, students can focus on areas like criminal justice; military families and culture; public health; disaster, crisis, and intervention; and other subjects of interest.
+With MS in Human and Social Services degree specializations, students can focus on areas like criminal justice; military families and culture; disaster, crisis and intervention; gerontology, and other subjects of interest.

 There is a growing global need for those with doctoral degrees in human services.
 These professionals direct needed resources to vulnerable, underserved populations around the world.
 A PhD in Human and Social Services prepares professionals to be agents of positive change, implementing effective policies and practices at the highest level.

 Employment of human and social services professionals is projected to grow 18% from 2016 to 2026, much faster than average for all professionals.
 The median annual wage was $64,100 in May 2017, and the top 10% earned more than $109,990.*